ArtHitParade

 The anti-art by Richter consists to disproportionately enlarge black and white photos, blurry and often without any interest but in a great variety, by using a hyperrealistic technique already perfectly controlled.

 One of his earliest works is the image of an airplane in flight, magnified as an oil on canvas up to 130 x 200 cm.
-Made in 1963, it was sold for $ 11.2 million including premium by Christie's on November 13, 2007.
+Made in 1963, it was sold for £ 15.5M by Phillips on March 7, 2019, lot 13.

 The strength of the anti-artistic message of Richter is so great and so new that he finds customers.
 Domplatz Mailand, an oil on canvas 275 x 290 cm painted in 1968, was commissioned by the Milanese offices of Siemens.